breezedu/InverseGamma/Code4Columbia/ReadMe.txt

 ######################################################
 ##	sbatch sample:
 ## 	Here in this sbatch script, we allocated 16 nodes,
+##      For each node, we allocated 12
-##      there are 12 cpus on each node, and for each cpu there are 8G memory.
+## 	For each cpu we could allocate 8G memory.

 	#!/bin/sh